AntonMiniazev/bohr_project/docs/README.md

 # Architecture Documentation

 ## Purpose
 Prepared C4-like documentation for the home-lab Kubernetes deployment.
-The goal is to communicate how the Developer provisions the VM fleet, bootstraps the cluster, and deploys core services (cert-manager, ingress-nginx, External Secrets, PostgreSQL, MinIO, Airflow, KEDA, Prometheus/Grafana) without exposing private infrastructure.
+The goal is to communicate how the Developer provisions the VM fleet, bootstraps the cluster, and deploys core services (cert-manager, ingress-nginx, External Secrets, PostgreSQL, MinIO, Airflow, Spark Operator, KEDA, Prometheus/Grafana) without exposing private infrastructure.
+Spark Operator runs in the `spark-operator` namespace and submits SparkApplication workloads into `ampere`.

 ## Diagram inventory